muhhendrah/Online-Shoppers-Purchasing-Intention/README.md

 Lauk Fresh have some interesting insights from the EDA, there are :
 - Direct visits and google organic dominate the 18 types of traffic, it shows that visitor intentions and recommendations from google are still very relevant.
 - Majority of our visitors come from big cities and the top 3 are South Tangerang, Depok, and Jakarta.
+- The top 4 factors that affect the conversion rate are Exit Rates, Number of Administrative Pages, Product Related Pages Duration, and Number of Product Related Pages.

 ## Data Preprocessing
 ---